Darshan Shastra — Schools of Philosophy

 It is also referred to by a few other names:

-Out of all the Shastras Vedanta is the most important one.
+Out of all the Shastras Vedant is the most important one.
 All of the past Jagadgurus and 2 prominent saints have interpreted this scripture in the light of the philosophy they propagated.

 The question arises, do all these philosophies have to be followed simultaneously?
 Or perhaps they have to be followed in some order?
 Maybe only one of them has to be followed?

-Moreover who has the time and intellectual capability to learn then understand all these and then assimilate them into the
+Moreover who has the time and intellectual capability to learn then understand all these and then assimilate them into their life?

 All these are good questions.
-Please read the sequel to this Which Darshan should be followed?
+Please read the sequel to this Which Vedic Darshan Should I Follow?